ln80/event-store/README.md

 ### Event Encoding Formats:

-#### JSON
+#### JSON:
-The default encoding format; lacks support for event schema evolution.
+- The default encoding format for simplicity and ease of use.
+However, it does not support schema evolution, making it less suitable for systems that require long-term maintenance and backward compatibility.

-#### AVRO
+#### AVRO:
-With a built-in AWS Glue schema registry integration, event schemas can evolve while ensuring backward compatibility in a fail-fast approach.
+- A more robust encoding format that supports **schema evolution**, making it ideal for systems that need to evolve over time. **AVRO** provides efficient serialization and deserialization while ensuring backward and forward compatibility between different versions of events.